 Problem #1

 We had it fail 5 times on a 4 mile ride.
 Then it didn’t fail for a week, then it failed again.
 It wasn’t consistent.
-But since replacement of the throttle 6 months and 2000 miles ago, there have been zero issues.
+But since replacement of the throttle 2 years and over 6000 miles ago, there have been zero issues.

 Problem #2

 Jerking and hesitations in acceleration when using the throttle.
-There is a flat spot in the throttle causing the jerky acceleration.
+There is a flat spot in the potentiometer within the throttle causing the jerky acceleration.
 Replacing the throttle is the solution.
+Using a hall sensor is another potential solution but that is not documented and is not a simple fix.

 Problem #3